 - Open Sesame (sorry, couldn't resist).

-- If using whole seeds, dry roast them in a non-stick frying pan for 4-5 minutes then grind in a coffee grinder (optional step but recommend doing this to bring out extra flavour).
-If possible, use pre-packaged black sesame paste found in Japanese speciality stores.
+- If using whole seeds, dry roast black sesame seeds in a non-stick frying pan for 4-5 minutes then grind in a coffee grinder (optional step but recommend doing this to bring out extra flavour).
+Otherwise use pre-packaged black sesame paste found in Japanese speciality stores.

 - Gently heat the milk in a heavy-based saucepan (do not boil).
 Meanwhile, in a large bowl with a lid, whisk the egg yolks and sugar until creamy.
 Add the black sesame powder and salt, whisking until smooth.